DrFate09/qidi_plus4_klipper/README.md

 # QIDI Plus 4 - Kalico (or mainline Klipper) wtih Raspberry Pi host

 # !!!
 DANGER - WARNING !!!
-This is #work in progress.
+This is **work in progress**.
 Do not use any of these configs or instructions unless you know what you're doing!
 These modifications are for experienced users.
 If you are not comfortable with a command line, linux, and electronics, please stop here!

-**ALSO NOTE: YOUR SCREEN WILL NOT WORK AFTER FOLLOWING THESE STEPS**
+**ALSO NOTE: YOUR OEM SCREEN WILL NOT WORK AFTER FOLLOWING THESE STEPS**

 You could move to a KlipperScreen setup to get a functioning screen.